-Objectives Performance Measures ◆ Analyze event for cost effectiveness.
+Objectives Performance Measures Attract 10 or more teams to the Adult Softball League.
+Attract 150 adults to play Generate funds to offset fields operations and maintenance. ◆ Analyze event for cost effectiveness.
 Evaluate each special event for improvements and improve the profit margin on the event.
 Seek new and cost effective ways to promote special events.
 Promote major special events on the internet, and develop PR strategies.